Amharic: Accusative

 Amharic has an accusative marker, -(ə)n.
 Its use is related to the definiteness of the object, thus Amharic shows differential object marking.
 In general, if the object is definite, possessed, or a proper noun, the accusative must be used, but if the direct object is not determined, the accusative marker is generally not used.
-(Leslau 1995: pp. 181–182 ff.).

 The accusative suffix is usually placed after the first word of the noun phrase:

-Nominalisation
+Nominalization

 Amharic has various ways to derive nouns from other words or other nouns.
-One way of nominalising consists of a form of vowel agreement (similar vowels on similar places) inside the three-radical structures typical of Semitic languages.
+One way of nominalizing consists of a form of vowel agreement (similar vowels on similar places) inside the three-radical structures typical of Semitic languages.
 For example: